nordeck/matrix-neoboard/.changeset/selfish-pans-switch.md

 '@nordeck/matrix-neoboard-widget': minor
 ---

-Show the collaborators cursor in presentation mode if edit slide active
+Allows collaborators cursors to be shown in presentation mode if slide editing is enabled